mnot/I-D/http-proxy-problem/draft.md

 HTTP's proxy authentication mechanism), bandwidth shaping of HTTP access, quotas, etc. This includes so-called "Captive Portals" used for network login.

-These use cases are generally seen as legitimate; that is, a network operator can choose to disallow access to their network and place reasonable limits or conditions upon its use.

-However, some uses of proxies for policy enforcement do cause problems; e.g., when a proxy uses URL rewriting to send a user a message (e.g., a "blocked" page), they can make it appear as if the origin server is sending that message -- especially when the user agent isn't a browser (e.g., a software update process).
+Some uses of proxies for policy enforcement cause problems; e.g., when a proxy uses URL rewriting to send a user a message (e.g., a "blocked" page), they can make it appear as if the origin server is sending that message -- especially when the user agent isn't a browser (e.g., a software update process).

 ## Content Filtering (a.k.a.
 Content Policy Enforcement)